trln/argot-ruby/README.md

 ## CLI

 After installing the gem, you can run `argot help` to see the available commands.
+Many commands accept input and output either from/to named files, or from STDIN and STdOUT, where omitting the `input` argument (or using the `-` shortcut) will read from STDIN, while omitting the output argument will output to STDOUT.

+e..g

+    $ argot flatten < argot-notflat.json > argot-flat.json

+and

+    $ argot flatten argot-notflat.json argot-flat.json

+are equivalent, but you can also do something like:

+    $ my_argot_maker_that_ouputs_to_stdout | argot flatten | jq

+to avoid creating intermediate files.

+If you want to read from STDIN but output to a named file, use `-` as the first argument, e.g.

+    $ my_argot_maker_that_writes_to_stdout | argot flatten - flattened.json

 ## Documentation

 To build the documentation, I suggest YARD.